 Quantum computing is another area of much interest for energy players.
 Its ability to process and store data at a faster pace than a classical computer makes it perfect for oil rigs, where tens of thousands of sensors are used to collect information on the performance of equipment.

-At the core of further decentralisation has been blockchain; touted by China’s State Grid Corporation as a way of securing information on things like use of power and market prices.
+At the core of further decentralisation have been blockchain solutions; touted by China’s State Grid Corporation as a way of securing information on things like use of power and market prices.
 Data can then be shared with government bodies and private firms to develop a deeper understanding of the country’s energy consumption.

 In near enough every use case of the internet of energy, there is an underlying theme: connectivity.
 By collecting, analysing and trading data via a secure, decentralised network, the energy industry can start to find a route towards providing renewables for the world’s population.